Erik-wiklund/laravel-forum/README.md

 Private Messaging
 Allow users to send private messages to each other.

+Flagging and reporting system for inappropriate content.
+Users may now report threads/replies and private message content, admins sees the title of thread and content reported followed by id for database tracking.

 Clean and responsive design for an excellent user experience.
 ## Future Features
 While Laravel Forum is already feature-rich, we're actively working on enhancements and new features to make it even better.
-Some of the WIP features include:
+Some of the future features include:

 Gamification
 Implement gamification elements to engage users and reward participation.

 Advanced Moderation Tools
 Additional tools for moderating discussions and user management.

 Custom Themes
 Theme customization options for forums.

 User Reputation System
 Implement a reputation system to encourage positive contributions.

 Plugin Support
 Enable easy integration of third-party plugins and extensions.

 Thread subscriptions for updates.

 Notifications
 Real-time notifications for replies and mentions.

 Email notifications for subscribed threads.

 Search Functionality
 Powerful search functionality to find discussions quickly.

 User profiles with activity and discussion history.